jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Firewall

 ### Introduction
-There is no supported API data for GCP Firewall.
+There is no supported API data for Google Firewall.
 The resource configuration consists of basic data, including id, name and networkName.

 ### Sample
 <details><summary>Configuration File</summary>